openharmony/docs/en/application-dev/reference/apis-network-kit/js-apis-socket.md

 Unsubscribes from **message** events of the UDP socket connection.
 This API uses an asynchronous callback to return the result.

-> **NOTE**
-> You can pass the callback of the **on** function if you want to cancel listening for a certain type of events.
-If you do not pass the callback, you will cancel listening for all events.

 **System capability**: SystemCapability.Communication.NetStack

 **Parameters**